King of Prussia

 Santa Clara, California

-This small shopping complex evolved from the 3-level (231,000 square foot) Emporium Santa Clara department store, which opened on March 8, 1957.
+This tiny shopping complex evolved from the 3-level (231,000 square foot) Emporium Santa Clara department store, which opened on March 8, 1957.
 A branch of the Bay Area-based Emporium chain, the freestanding store sat on a 24-acre plot, situated west of VALLEY FAIR CENTER.
-A (22,300 square foot) Safeway supermarket occupied a pad west of The Emporium.

 STEVENS CREEK PLAZA was an open-air mall of fourteen stores and services.
 It was added to the existing Emporium.
 Tenants opened for business in April 1964 and included Roos-Atkins, Mark Fenwick ladies' wear, Werner ShoesGranat Brothers Jewelers and a 2-level (32,000 square foot) I. Magnin.